PollyEdaline/Accretion-Modpack/BepInEx/README.md

 ----
 **4.1.0**
 - Added a donation link to Thunderstore, if you'd like to support me.
 Maintaining the pack is quite a bit of work.
 Make sure you also donate to the mod authors that make the pack possible!
+- Properly updated the [full change list](https://docs.google.com/document/d/1GXYCsytmH1DupGy7YKiLaJOb5AGFLu3Hhd8o8UL8JU4/), which includes all of the new items that have been added!
 - Pathfinder
   - Squall: Battery drain rate while in Attack mode increased from 10% => 15%.
-    - It was too low.
-Oops.
+    - *It was too low.
+Oops.*
 - Removed HIFU's Loader Tweaks and went back to RiskyMod's tweaks (people have told me they prefer them).
+- Disabled Lemurian's Claw from Tinker's Satchel.
+It's a very cool item that doesn't work well with ShareSuite.
 - Disabled Chiseled Football because even after one testing round it was way too busted.
 - Disabled 400 Tickets for now since there is currently a bug/jank where it will double Scavenger bag drops.
 I really like this item, so I'll re-enable it when this gets fixed.